Boeing VC-25: VC-25A

 After a presidential inauguration resulting in a change in office, the outgoing president is provided transport on a VC-25 aircraft to their home destination.
 The aircraft for this flight does not use the Air Force One call sign because it is not carrying the president in office.
 For both Presidents Bill Clinton and George W. Bush, the flight was known as Special Air Mission 28000, where the number represents the aircraft's tail number.

 The VC-25As have also been used to transport deceased former presidents, as the guest area aft of "the White House" has chairs and tables that can be removed and the casket laid in their place.
-The bodies of Ronald Reagan, Gerald Ford, and George H.W.
-Bush were transported to Washington for their state funerals, and then on to their final resting places.
+The bodies of Ronald Reagan, Gerald Ford, George H.W.
+Bush, and Jimmy Carter were transported to Washington for their state funerals, and then on to their final resting places.
 Colonel Mark Tillman, pilot for President George W. Bush, said, "We'll take care of the president from basically when he's in office to when he lays in state."
 For the funeral of President Ronald Reagan in 2004, Tillman said that the crew converted the front of the aircraft to look the way it would have appeared when Reagan was president; President and Nancy Reagan's Air Force One jackets were placed on the chairs to "make them feel at home".
 A specially designed hydraulic lifter (similar to the type used by airline catering) with the presidential seal affixed to the sides lifts the casket up to the portside aft door to enter the VC-25A.
 The tradition of placing the caskets in the passenger cabin dates back to the assassination of John F. Kennedy, when the crew did not want the president's body placed in the cargo hold, and again during the state funeral of Lyndon B. Johnson.

-The two VC-25As are slated for retirement by the end of 2025.
+According to an April 2024 report, the two VC-25As are slated for retirement in fiscal year 2028 and 2029, respectively.
+The VC-25As will be placed in museums after retirement; in 2019, the George H.W.
+Bush Presidential Library and Museum requested one of the aircraft for permanent display.